 Know your options: Many campgrounds close for the late fall and winter months, but others stay open with reduced fees.
 One nice thing about winter camping is that you can gain some solitude if you’re OK with fewer amenities.
-An added consideration this year is the changed closure schedules of many sites due to the coronavirus.
 Check with the land manager to confirm the area you want to go camping is open.

 Plan ahead: The campgrounds that do stay open in the winter months do so with reduced amenities.
 Campgrounds often shut off running water, which means that restrooms may be closed, and you’ll need to pack in plenty of water for drinking and cooking.
 Days are shorter as well, which means you’ll be using your lanterns and headlamps a lot more.
 Bring backup batteries or ways to charge them if you’ll be staying for more than a single night.

 - Tarp size: Use a tarp that’s larger than the space you want to keep dry.

 - Pack: Don’t forget plenty of paracord (or thin nylon rope), including some long lengths to use as a ridgeline down the middle or to string to far-away anchor points.
 Stakes can come in handy for anchoring to the ground.
 Duct tape or tarp repair tape can help with rips or torn grommet holes.

 - Creative anchors: Cars have loads of anchor points, especially if you’re stringing up over a tailgate or hatchback.
 Look around to see what will work for your space.